UP2You: Fast Reconstruction of Yourself from Unconstrained Photo Collections: Conclusion

 \section{Conclusion}

 \modelname acts as a ``data rectifier,'' converting unconstrained photos into orthogonal views suitable for MVS.
-The method is computationally efficient (1.5 minutes per person on a single GPU), achieves SOTA quality, demonstrates robustness to \itw data, and effectively preserves identity and clothing style across diverse input forms and pose conditions.
-Additionally, \modelname can be extended to broader applications, such as 3D Virtual Try-On.
+It is efficient (1.5 minutes per person on one GPU), achieves SOTA quality, and well preserves identity and clothing style across diverse input forms and pose conditions.
+It also enables free 3D virtual try-on (\cref{fig:cloths_swap}, more in \suppl's~\cref{fig:more_try_on}).
+Limitations and future work are discussed in \suppl's~\cref{sec:supl_limitation}.